×

 What do expats find most challenging?

 "Expats in Polis often find the language barrier to be the most challenging aspect of the local culture.
 While English is widely spoken in tourist areas, it is less common in more rural areas like Polis, making everyday tasks like shopping or visiting the doctor more difficult.
 Another challenge is adjusting to the slower pace of life.
 The Cypriot lifestyle is much more relaxed and laid-back than what many expats are used to, which can be frustrating when trying to get things done.
 Understanding and adapting to local customs and etiquette can also be a challenge.
 For example, Cypriots tend to be very hospitable and it's common to be invited into someone's home.
 Refusing such an invitation can be seen as rude.
 The bureaucracy in Cyprus can also be a challenge for expats.
 Dealing with government offices and paperwork can be a slow and frustrating process, especially for those who are not fluent in Greek.
 Lastly, while Cyprus is generally a safe country, there are still issues with petty crime.
-Expats may need to take extra precautions to secure their homes and belongings," commented one expat who made the move to Polis.
+Expats may need to take extra precautions to secure their homes and belongings," remarked one expat who made the move to Polis.

 Is there a lot of crime in Polis?